 Password controls.
 Only the dentist should have the administrator rights to any software.
 That password should not be known by anyone or used by anyone but the dentist.
-Passwords should not be written on sticky notes, attached to the computer monitor or placed in an area accessible to any others.
+Passwords should not be written on sticky notes, attached to the computer monitor, or placed in an area accessible to any others.
 Be creative when constructing passwords.
 Create passwords that no one can guess or would know.
 Since audit trail reports reflect which user makes changes, the user, as well as the dentist should protect passwords.
 Do not use common phrases (“password” or “dentist” or “1234”), easy-to-remember dates, or duplicate passwords from other programs as your password.
-Best practices uses six to eight alphanumeric (letters and numbers) characters.
+A common best practice is to use six to eight alphanumeric (letters and numbers) characters.
 Alternate letters with numbers, using both capital and small letters.
-A symbol may also add extra protection.
+A symbol or series of symbols may also add extra protection.

 Implement a thread of accountability between the practice software and the accounting software.
 In most cases of embezzlement, neither the practice software nor QuickBooks reports were created daily.
 The embezzler had the opportunity to adjust the practice software or QuickBooks entries and reports beyond the end of the day.
 Smart daily protocols to implement include: